sathwik-14/quikjs/README.md

 ```
 ## Configuring Database

-QUICKJS API Generator doesn't automatically sets up PostgreSQL database using Sequelize ORM.
+QUIKJS API Generator doesn't automatically sets up PostgreSQL database using Sequelize ORM.
 You have to provide the database connection string to .env file.(ex: DATABASE_URL="postgre.......)

 ## Planned Features
 Support for other ORMs (e.g., Mongoose, TypeORM).
 Support for various databases (e.g., MySQL, MongoDB).
 Integration with 3rd party services for messaging, mail services, and storage services (e.g., AWS S3).
 ## Contributing
 Contributions are welcome!
-If you'd like to contribute to QUICKJS API Generator, please fork the repository and submit a pull request.
+If you'd like to contribute to QUIKJS API Generator, please fork the repository and submit a pull request.

 ## License

-QUICKJS- API Generator is licensed under the MIT License.
+QUIKJS- API Generator is licensed under the MIT License.